frjo/hugo-theme-zen/README.md

 ### File

-Creates a link to a file in static or in assets directory.
+Creates a link to a file in global assets directory, static directory and page resources.

 Possible parameters are: